Marand-Lab/Marand-Lab.github.io/research.md

 </p>

 To better chart the genetic determinants of regulatory function, we are using single-cell genomics to profile chromatin accessibility in diverse genetic backgrounds in maize.
+This project aims to identify genetic variants affecting levels chromatin accessibility in diverse cellular contexts, their effects on transcript abundance, and the consequences on cellular and organism-scale phenotypes.
+A comprehensive map of molecular effects will enable future genome engineering efforts to predictably fine-tune important traits.

 ## Technology development
 <p align="justify">